DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/scale/create-vpa.md

     - Policy name: Enter the name of the vertical scaling policy.
 Please note that the name can contain up to 63 characters, and can only contain lowercase letters, numbers, and separators ("-"), and must start and end with lowercase letters or numbers, such as vpa- my-dep.
-    - Scaling mode: Execute the method of modifying the CPU and memory request values.
+    - Scaling mode: Run the method of modifying the CPU and memory request values.
 Currently, vertical scaling supports manual and automatic scaling modes.
         - Manual scaling: After the vertical scaling strategy calculates the recommended resource configuration value, the user needs to manually modify the resource quota of the application.
         - Auto-scaling: The vertical scaling strategy automatically calculates and modifies the resource quota of the application.
     - Target container: Select the container to be scaled vertically.